in-toto/witness/docs/witness_run.md

-      --fulcio string                  Fulcio address to sign with --fulcio-oidc-client-id string   OIDC client ID to use for authentication --fulcio-oidc-issuer string      OIDC issuer to use for authentication -h, --help                           help for run -i, --intermediates strings          Intermediates that link trust back to a root of trust in the policy -k, --key string                     Path to the signing key
+      --fulcio string                  Fulcio address to sign with --fulcio-oidc-client-id string   OIDC client ID to use for authentication --fulcio-oidc-issuer string      OIDC issuer to use for authentication --fulcio-token string            Raw token to use for authentication -h, --help                           help for run -i, --intermediates strings          Intermediates that link trust back to a root of trust in the policy -k, --key string                     Path to the signing key